thelfer/tfel/docs/web/cyrano.md

-% Description of the `Cyrano` interface
+% Description of the `Cyrano3` interface
 % Thomas Helfer
 % 9/03/2018